 %store -z- Remove all variables from storage

-%store -r spam bar- Refresh specified variables from store
+%store -r spam bar- Refresh specified variables and aliases from store

 (delete current val)